spencer-shadley/github-search/README.md

 ### Unit Tests

-Run unit tests with `npm run test`
+- Run unit tests with `npm run test`
+- Unit tests can be found as sibling files to each component, named as `Component.test.tsx` (for example, `src/components/RepoTable.test.tsx`)
+- Data for unit tests can be found under `src/test/data`

 ### Manual Tests

-Follow the above functionality guide for information on how to manually test
+Follow the above functionality guide for information on how to manually test after running `npm i && npm run start`